hbutau/dockerize/README.md

-# A repo for my presantations
+# A repo for my presentations